HaxeFoundation/haxe/README.md

 ## Using Haxe

-For information on on using Haxe, consult the [Haxe documentation](https://haxe.org/documentation/):
+For information on using Haxe, consult the [Haxe documentation](https://haxe.org/documentation/):

  * [Haxe Introduction](https://haxe.org/documentation/introduction/), an introduction to the Haxe toolkit
  * [The Haxe Manual](https://haxe.org/manual/), the reference manual for the Haxe language